Windows Registry: Programs or scripts

 The registry can be edited through the APIs of the Advanced Windows 32 Base API Library (advapi32.dll).
 List of registry API functions:

 Many programming languages offer built-in runtime library functions or classes that wrap the underlying Windows APIs and thereby enable programs to store settings in the registry (e.g. Microsoft.Win32.Registry in VB.NET and C#, or TRegistry in Delphi and Free Pascal).
 COM-enabled applications like Visual Basic 6 can use the WSH WScript.Shell object.
 Another way is to use the Windows Resource Kit Tool, Reg.exe by executing it from code, although this is considered poor programming practice.

-Similarly, scripting languages such as Perl (with Win32::TieRegistry), Python (with winreg), TCL (which comes bundled with the registry package), Windows Powershell and Windows Scripting Host also enable registry editing from scripts.
+Similarly, scripting languages such as Perl (with Win32::TieRegistry), Python (with winreg), Tcl (which comes bundled with the registry package), Windows Powershell and Windows Scripting Host also enable registry editing from scripts.

 Offline editing

-The offreg.dll available from the Windows Driver Kit offers a set of APIs for the creation and manipulation of currently not loaded registry hives similar to those provided by advapi32.dll.
+The offreg.dll file, available from the Windows Driver Kit, offers a set of APIs for the creation and manipulation of currently not loaded registry hives similar to those provided by advapi32.dll.

 It is also possible to edit the registry (hives) of an offline system from Windows PE or Linux (in the latter case using open source tools).